astorDev/nist/proxy/nginx/article/index.md

 COPY proxy.conf /etc/nginx/conf.d/default.conf
 ```

-And with the addition of proxy service, we'll get our `compose.yml` looking like this:
+And with the addition of the proxy service, we'll get our `compose.yml` looking like this:

 ```yaml
 name: playground